christiskatsouris/Computational-Econometrics-R/README.md

 - Anderson, T. W. (1963).
 Asymptotic theory for principal component analysis.
 The Annals of Mathematical Statistics, 34(1), 122-148.
 - Bai, J. (2003).
 Inferential theory for factor models of large dimensions.
 Econometrica, 71(1), 135-171.
+- Bai, J., & Li, K. (2012).
+Statistical analysis of factor models of high dimension.
+The Annals of Statistics, 40(1), 436-465.
 - Chamberlain, G. (1983).
 Funds, factors, and diversification in arbitrage pricing models.
 Econometrica: Journal of the Econometric Society, 1305-1323.
 - Chamberlain, G. and Rothschild, M. (1983).
 Arbitrage, factor structure, and mean-variance analysis on large asset markets.
 Econometrica, 51(5):1281–1304.
 - Tipping, M. E., & Bishop, C. M. (1999).
 Probabilistic principal component analysis.
 Journal of the Royal Statistical Society: Series B (Statistical Methodology), 61(3), 611-622.
 - James, W., & Stein, C. (1961).
 Estimation with quadratic loss Proceedings of the Fourth Berkeley Symposium on Mathematical Statistics and Probability, Volume 1: Contributions to the Theory of Statistics, Berkeley.
 - Tikhonov, A. N. (1963).
 On the solution of ill-posed problems and the method of regularization.
 In Doklady Akademii Nauk (Vol. 151, No. 3, pp. 501-504).
 Russian Academy of Sciences.